Table of Contents

 Alright, let’s get to it!

 Yeah, I know.
 How the hell is this first on the list?
-If this is your first baby, trust me- you want chapstick in the hospital!
+If this is your first baby, trust me- you want lip balm in the hospital!
 It’s so incredibly dry in there plus with breathing through contractions, your lips will dry out so fast.
-My husband always looks at me like I’m crazy when I ask for chapstick between contractions but I don’t care and you won’t either!
+My husband always looks at me like I’m crazy when I ask for lip balm between contractions but I don’t care and you won’t either!

 2. Socks or Slippers

 The hospital floor is gross.
 Your feet may get cold.
 You’ll want something for your feet, whether is comfy slippers or just a pair of socks.
-That really depends on you.
-I personally don’t wear slippers at home so socks were just fine!
+Or super cozy slipper socks!

 3. Cozy Sweater or Cardigan